 His plan is to attend his best friend’s wake and crash his high school sweetheart’s wedding, both scheduled on the same day.
 Wedged between, then pressed through such polarizing events, and motivated by the reality that at any juncture of the day he will soon be killed, Leo revisits family, the girl next door, the town fool still pining for his friendship and a host of others in a small canal town bursting with revelations of past secrets, sexual deviances, nostalgic memories, and the protagonist’s ultimate goal.

 Lock 7 is an edgy, poetic, modern day literary parable about a man’s confrontation with death on the eve of his life’s ironic resurrection.
 Will Leo accept the just consequences of past actions, or will his epiphany release him from judgment?

-A fictional day-to-day narrative structured around the search for Kashif, a feared and hunted terrorist labeled the Chameleon, Chameleon (Days) bridges its author''s life to the evolution of Kashif’s story creating a fiction "while life happens," which often manifests itself in interference, inspiration, and the perils of letting your character know who his creator is.
+Chameleon (Days) is such an experiment in storytelling, a literary novel that explores an author''s psychotic break as he prepares to write an idea he has apparently stolen, one prompted by the discovery of a secondary character in his walk-in closet.
+A fictional day-to-day narrative structured around the search for Kashif, a feared and hunted terrorist labeled the Chameleon for the many facial surgeries he has incurred to disguise his identity, Chameleon (Days) bridges its author''s life to the evolution of Kashif''s story creating a fiction "while life happens," which often manifests itself in interference, inspiration, and the perils of letting your character know who his creator is.

 Charley is a retiring English teacher whose best friend in the science department, Samuel, is desperate to save his dying wife.
-Samuel has discovered a serum that reverses ageing in his hamster.
+Samuel has discovered a serum that reverses aging in his hamster.
 He plans on testing the serum on his wife, but Charley, distraught by his own wife's passing and feeling like he has nothing more to lose, insists on trying it out first.
 He soon discovers that the serum works on him too, and best of all, he still retains his memories as he physically gets younger.
 However, as well as the serum works, it also introduces as many problems as it solves.
 It turns out that reliving your life is as difficult and dangerous as living it the first time around

 Reliving Charley is a literary novel about the Faustian dream, a book about mortality and eternal life, and most of all, a story with a theme all of us aspire to, redemption.